xmtp/xmtp-dot-org/docs/tutorials/display-open-frames.md

 });
 ```

-### Complete the subscription and show a success screen
+### Complete the subscription and display a success screen

-To complete the subscription flow and return metadata of a new success frame, pass the `postUrl` from the button and the payload with the signature from the previous step.
+To complete the subscription flow and return metadata for a new success Frame, pass the `postUrl` from the button and the payload with the signature from the previous step.

 ```jsx
 const completeTransaction = await framesClient.proxy.post(